DePayFi/documentation/docs/apps/apis/integrations.md

 Access user's integrations.

-You app is required to have the [`integrations.read`](/docs/apps/user-authentication#integrationsread) permission from the user's account.
+You app is required to have the [`integrations.read`](/docs/apps/user-authorization#integrationsread) permission authorized from the user's account.

 ## Shopify